-Young children will learn almost anything when they are having fun: that is why adjective games are a really effective way to teach about adjectives in the classroom.
-Children develop a stronger vocabulary when learning is a fun process and when they frequently use their newly-learned adjectives.
+Children and adults alike will be happier to learn when they are having fun: that is why adjective games for kids are a really effective way to teach adjectives in the classroom.
+Students will develop a stronger vocabulary when learning is a fun process and they can frequently use their newly learned adjectives.

 Start at the beginning of the alphabet, and have your class brainstorm as many adjectives as they can that begin with each letter.